marenwoodruff/react-redux-counter/readme.md

 In this example we're going to use a number as the state.
 The reason for this is that our app is ridiculously simple so far.

-The extreme simplicity of this app allows us to see how redux operates on a basic level.
-When we build a shopping cart in the next exercise, we will use plain Javascript objects for our actions.
+The extreme simplicity of this app will allow us to see how redux operates on a basic level.

 ```bash
  $ mkdir src/reducers